The Crazy Eddie Fraud

 Accounts payable cut-off fraud – decreasing accounts payable liabilities to increase reported profits

-Covering up crimes by changing financial statement disclosures
+Covering up crimes - subtle changes in financial statement disclosures

 Phase 1: Everybody does this, right?